HESOFTS/sexten_2017/fermi/analysis_crab.md

 What we did here was:

-* perform the fit for the full energetic band calling the *fullFit* method and ckeeping the covariance matrix
+* perform the fit for the full energetic band calling the *fullFit* method and keeping the covariance matrix
 * create a *likeSED* object
 * get the centers of the energy bins with the *getECent* method
 * perform the fit for each energy band